subquery/documentation/docs/references/references.md

       --help                Show help                                  [boolean]
-      --version             Show version number                        [boolean] -f, --subquery            Local path of the subquery project          [string] --subquery-name       Name of the subquery project                [string] -c, --config              Specify configuration file                  [string]
+      --version             Show version number                        [boolean] -f, --subquery            Local path of the subquery project          [string] --subquery-name       Name of the subquery project   [deprecated] [string] -c, --config              Specify configuration file                  [string]
-      --local               Use local mode                             [boolean]
+      --local               Use local mode                [deprecated] [boolean]
       --force-clean         Force clean the database, dropping project schemas and tables                                 [boolean]
+      --db-schema           Db schema name of the project               [string] --unsafe              Allows usage of any built-in module within the sandbox                                    [boolean]
-      --batch-size          Batch size of blocks to fetch in one round  [number] --timeout             Timeout for indexer sandbox to execute the mapping functions                                   [number]
+      --batch-size          Batch size of blocks to fetch in one round  [number] --scale-batch-size    scale batch size based on memory usage [boolean] [default: false]
+      --timeout             Timeout for indexer sandbox to execute the mapping functions                                   [number]
       --debug               Show debug information to console output. will